hxu-hms/lsp-minerva-tutorial/_episodes/01-what-is-minerva.md

 of large image data.
 It comprises Minerva Author, a tool that lets you easily create and annotate images, and Minerva Story, a narrative image viewer for web hosting.

 Minerva is built to support the image data sharing for tissue atlases and digital pathology.
+LSP uses Minerva to share large tissue image data, usually but not necessarily from CYCIF.

 ## Why Minerva?